InstanceGaming/MapZip/README.md

 ## Author & Legal Stuff

 MapZip Installer created by Jacob Jewett ([website][4], [twitter][5]).

+THIS SOFTWARE IS DISTRIBUTED "AS IS" UNDER NO FORM OF WARENTY OR LIABILITY TO THE ORIGINAL AUTHOR.

 This application and the author are NOT in any way affiliated with MOJANG AB. and their associates.